Phenomenologically viable gravitational theory based on a preferred foliation without extra modes

 Given a system of coordinates $(\vec{x},t)$ on the foliation, the coordinate transformations that preserve the foliation are defined by $\delta t = f(t)$, $\delta x^i = \zeta^i(\vec{x},t)$.
 As gauge transformations of the field variables, the corresponding FDiff transformations are given by (changing signs of $f$ and $\zeta^i$)

-The gauge transformations of $g_{ij}$, $N$ and $N_i$ are taken from the Ho\v{r}ava theory \cite{Horava:2009uw}, since they are the ADM (Arnowitt-Deser-Misner) variables.
-In particular, the third term in the right-hand side of (\ref{nitransformation}) is relevant for the gauge transformation of the momentum constraint.
-The transformation of $\pi^{ij}$ is designed to balance the kinetic term.
-In the strict sense, only the spatial diffeomorphisms are gauge transformations over the foliation, since the corresponding parameter $\zeta^i(t,\vec{x})$ is an arbitrary function of the space and the time, whereas $f(t)$ is not.
+The gauge transformations of $g_{ij}$, $N$ and $N_i$ are taken from the Ho\v{r}ava theory \cite{Horava:2009uw}, since they are the Arnowitt-Deser-Misner (ADM) variables of the foliation.
+In particular, the third term in the right-hand side of (\ref{nitransformation}) is relevant for the gauge transformation of the momentum constraint, $N_i$ being its Lagrange multiplier.
+The transformation of $\pi^{ij}$ (\ref{pitransformation}) characterizes it as a tensorial density under spatial diffeomorphisms and as a scalar under the transformation of time.
+Its transformation is designed to balance the kinetic term.
+Finally, we assume that the rest of Lagrange multipliers, $B_A$, transform as scalars under spatial diffeomorphisms and as densities under time transformations.
+For general FDiff, only the parameters $\zeta^i$ are arbitrary functions over the space and the time, whereas $f$ does not.
+Hence, in the strict sense, only the spatial diffeomorphisms, which are those given by $f = 0$ and general $\zeta^i$, are gauge transformations over the foliation.

 The central aim of this section is to point out that the FDiff symmetry can be implemented directly on the canonical action, and that this hold for general $\mathcal{H}_0$ and $\phi^A$.
 To this end it is required that these objects transform as